cirnono/PvZNFT/README.md

 yarn hardhat node
 ```

+record the address of the deployed contract and update the scripts accordingly

 Open another terminal while leaving the first one running the hardhat nodes with lists of accounts
 Deploy a nft generator PvZNFT.sol, to be used for minting NFTs: